Best Pillowcase Sizes (in & cm) — Standard, Queen, King, Body (2026)

 How many pillowcases should I have?

 Have 2-3 pillowcases per pillow for regular washing rotation.
-This ensures clean options while others are in the wash.
+This ensures you have clean options while changing pillowcases and throwing them into the wash.

 Conclusion